SilenceEagle/paper_downloader/README.md

 ---

-The number of papers that could be downloaded using this repo (with Aliyundrive share link and `access code`):
+The number of papers that could be downloaded using this repo (with Aliyundrive share link and `access code` or 123Pan share link):